-I’m guessing that if you’re reading this blog, on this website, then you probably noticed The Libertines’ ‘Up The Bracket’ turning a ripe old 10 earlier this month.
+I’m guessing that if you’re reading this blog, on this website, then you probably noticed The Libertines triumphant return over the last year or so.
 And that’s all well and good, it being a thundering, first-born masterpiece of biblical - nay, Dickensian proportions and all.
 But let’s get some perspective here.

 See, what with everyone slavering over the Libertines’ LPs, it’d be easy to forget the other stuff that made them great.
 Namely that Pete Doherty and one-time best mate Carl Barat cultivated quite the peculiar connection with their audience.
 They were at once totally down to earth and persistently poetic, always one daydream removed from reality and yet the most relatable band around.